VilakaziSoul/MyCV/README.md

-# Kathide Vilakazi - Personal Webpage
+# Kathide Vilakazi

-Welcome to my personal webpage project!
+Welcome to my personal webpage!
 This webpage serves as a platform to share information about me, my skills, education, and how to get in touch.

 ## Table of Contents